 I haven't completely ignored my home-lab efforts during this time, however.
 I've re-done most of what I talked about in my last post, lo those many months ago.
 Now there is no domain controller, though it may return someday when I have more time to really learn it.
 It was an interesting exercise and not hard to get setup initially, but I found I really needed focus on other things first.

 I finally added a home built pfSense firewall/router as the gateway for my network.
 It is connected to my ISP fiber modem and then everything else goes from there.
 I've been learning about vlan's and have setup a couple in pfSense and my old MikroTik RB260GS switch.

-I've been learning about Cisco as well and am fortunate to have a couple old Cisco switches friend gave me.
-I can hook up when I need to, though they're both a little too noisy and power hungry to use them all the time on my little home network.
+I've been learning about Cisco as well and am fortunate to have a couple old Cisco switches a friend gave me.
+I can hook them up when I need to, though they're both a little too noisy and power hungry to use all the time on my little home network.
 Those fans really get to going at times, so I only power them up if I plan to spend some time in Cisco training.

 I still have my Proxmox virtual machine server running and I've been trying out several different things using VM's on it.
 Most recently I set up a NextCloud server, a Guacamole server and a Cloudflare Argo tunnel so I can reach the NextCloud and Guacamole from anywhere.
 Finally, the VM I was using as a file server was getting a little unstable for some reason, so I created a new one to replace it and then removed the old one after migrating all the stored files off it.